 After fire destroyed the original restaurant in October 2006, a second-story restaurant was built over the old site.
 Diners still go down to the original oyster room where their orders are steamed on a pit and then shoveled onto the tables.

-* For oysters and a fine dining experience, consider The Ordinary in Charleston.
+For oysters and a fine dining experience, consider The Ordinary in Charleston.
 This restaurant opened in late 2012 to great anticipation.
-Even before The Ordinary opened, Southern Living Magazine listed it as one of "50 reasons we're thankful to be Southern," and Vogue suggested making it the first stop on a night out in Charleston.
+Even before The Ordinary opened, Southern Living Magazine listed it as one of "50 reasons we're thankful to be Southern,".
 Chef Mike Lata has made the oyster one of the stars of this beautiful restaurant, and he wants diners to recognize the unique tastes of oysters grown in various spots of the coastal region.